Skip to content

 Models

 Models live in db/models/ with one file per domain area.
-The __init__.py imports all model classes so Alembic's autogenerate can discover every table:
+The __init__.py imports all model classes so Alembic's autogenerate discovers every table:

 db/models/__init__.py